arangodb/spring-data-demo/README.md

 });
 ```

-The console output should in both cases look:
+The console output should in both cases look like this:

 ```
 ## Find a single character by name & surname